When the paint is dry my work is just beginning

 Born in the UK, Julee settled in Australia in 2005 after spending the previous 17 years moving internationally many times.
 Her life has been a patchwork of cultures.
 This plays out in her desire to deconstruct her work.

 Julee has been a full-time artist for many years achieving international recognition for her work in mosaic art and her authorship of the book Sculptural Secrets for Mosaic (Schiffer Publishing, USA).
 Julee has exhibited widely in Australia as well as the United States and Italy.
-She has been selected as a Finalist for three Art Prizes in the last 12 months.
-Her artworks are held in private collections in Australia, the UK, the USA, Sweden, Austria, and Canada.
+She has been selected as a Finalist for a number of prestigious Australian Art Prizes.
+Her artworks are held in private collections worldwide.

 Julee currently lives and works in Melbourne.